 That could cause a health problem.

 You need to have that gap fixed as quickly as possible.
 If not, there is a chance for bacteria to get in and be trapped.
 With this, a nail infection can occur.
 Even if it starts with the nails, the infection can spread and be harmful to your whole body.
+Acrylic nail fungal infection is pretty common, and pretty much only occurs when the nails are lifting and exposed to water.

 To fix lifted acrylic nails, you may need to visit your nail technician.
 However, that isn’t true for all scenarios.
 Sometimes, you can simply use a little bit of nail glue to reattach the acrylic nail.